bitplane/ansi_stdio/README.md

 The thing is a scene graph made of Actor nodes.
 Each node has a clock and when rendered, can redirect calls.
 Haven't decided how child relationships and recursion will work yet, so keeping this open.
+Probably won't call them actors either.

 Clocks are chained timers that can be paused and implement time however they like. `clock.wall` gives you the system time. `Clock.time` gives the current